-Sernova plans to continue to establish additional collaborations with pharmaceutical companies for its diabetes and other clinical indications with the end goal to establish potential long-term licensing and co-development relationships.
-In addition to pharmaceutical companies, Sernova has entered collaborations with various academic institutions relating to its Cell Pouch technologies.
+Sernova plans to continue to establish and develop additional collaborations with pharmaceutical and medtech companies for its diabetes and other clinical indications with the end goal to have long-term licensing and or co-development relationships.
+In addition to pharmaceutical companies, Sernova has entered collaborations with various academic institutions relating to its Cell Pouch technologies for next-generation products.